 For most customers we’ll send you an email (usually within 24hrs) containing documents you need to sign and return to us digitally.
 Please ensure that you check your junk or spam folders.
 Once we’ve received your signed documents we’ll send your loan money to your Santander account as soon as we've complete our final checks.

-If you already have a CBILS loan with us you will need to repay your existing CBILS loan in full by taking this BBLS loan.
+If you had a CBILS loan with us, you would’ve needed to repay your existing CBILS loan in full in order to take out a BBL loan.

 If you have an existing Santander Business loan there will be no changes to this and the BBLS loan will be a separate loan for the additional amount that you apply for.

-Yes, you can apply for a Bounce Back Loan if you only have a Santander personal current account that you use for your business.
-You’ll need to provide us a copy of your full 2018/19 self-assessment tax return.
-We will also need some additional information from you as part of the application process, this may mean that it takes longer than normal to process your application.
+For applications using a Santander personal current account we would also have needed additional information from you as part of the application process, this may mean that it took longer than normal to process your application.

 The Government has launched a range of support measures to help support businesses through the disruption caused by coronavirus including;